eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/keycloak/using-external-keycloak/index.md

     - Security
     - Keycloak
 ---
-# Configure Corporate Memory with external Keycloak
+# Configure Corporate Memory with an external Keycloak

 ## Introduction

-Often there already exists a Keycloak deployment in your environment or you want to deploy multiple stages or deployments of corporate memory but only using one Keycloak.
-Here you often have keycloak deployed in a different domain than Corporate Memory, i.e. cmem.example.com and keycloak.example.com.
-For this circumstance this page give some hints.
+Maybe you already operate a central Keycloak deployment in your infrastructure or you want to deploy multiple stages of Corporate Memory with a single Keycloak.
+Very often this results a Keycloak which is deployed in a different domain than your Corporate Memory, i.e. `cmem.example.com` and `keycloak.example.com`.
+For this scenario, this page give some hints.

 ## Configuration in Keycloak

-When using a keycloak in a different domain, you have to allow this domain in the keycloak settings:
+When using a Keycloak in a different domain, you have to allow this domain in the Keycloak settings:

--   In Realm Settings go to Security defenses tab
+-   In **Realm Settings**, go to **Security defenses** tab
-    -   X-Frame-Options need to be cleared
+    -   `X-Frame-Options` need to be cleared
-    -   The Content-Security-Policy header needs to be defined for allowing the framing of the login mask of keycloak for the deployment frame-src <https://cmem.example.com/>;
+    -   The `Content-Security-Policy` header needs to be defined for allowing the framing of the login mask of Keycloak for the deployment `frame-src <https://cmem.example.com/>;`
--   In Clients go to i.e. `cmem` client
+-   In **Clients** go to i.e. `cmem` client
     -   add `https://cmem.example.com/*` to Valid redirect URIs

 ![CSP-settings](CSP-settings.png){ class="bordered" }